AnasEchoFanani/games4u_prj/README.md

 # Games4U

-Games4U is a web application that allows users to browse and play a variety of online games.
+Games4U is a web application that allows users to browse and buy games.

 ## Table of Contents